 Early Life

 Forrest Lee Preston was born on March 22, 1933, in Massachusetts.
-He grew up in a religious household as his father was a Seventh-day Adventist pastor.
-He was educated at Walla Walla College and Oregon State University.
-Initially, he intended to become a medical doctor and became a certified X-Ray technician.
+He was raised in a religious household, as his father was a Seventh-day Adventist pastor.
+Preston attended Walla Walla College and Oregon State University.
+His original intent was to become a medical doctor, and he became a certified X-Ray technician.

 Rise to Success

-In the late 1950s, Preston moved to Cleveland, Tennessee.
-There, he co-founded Hospital Publications with his brother Winton Russell Preston.
+Preston moved to Cleveland, Tennessee, in the late 1950s and co-founded Hospital Publications with his brother, Winton Russell Preston.
 The company created patient booklets and public relations materials for hospitals.
-Through this business, he observed the conditions of elderly patients in hospitals and identified the need for better long-term care.
-In 1970, Preston founded Life Care Centers of America in Cleveland, and is the sole owner, chairman and CEO.
+Through this business, he observed the conditions of elderly patients in hospitals and concluded that there was a need for better long-term care.
+In 1970, he founded Life Care Centers of America in Cleveland.
+Under his leadership, Life Care Centers of America grew to become the largest privately owned long-term care facility chain in the United States.

 Key Business Strategies